Will Swan (musician): 2005–present: Dance Gavin Dance

 Craig and Lodge each left the band throughout 2012, leading to vocalist Tilian Pearson, bass guitarist Tim Feerick, and guitarist Josh Benton joining the band.
 The band released their fifth studio album, Acceptance Speech on October 8, 2013, peaking at No. 42 on the Billboard 200, No. 13 on the Alternative Albums chart, No. 7 on the Independent Albums chart and No. 6 on the Top Hard Rock Albums chart.
 With Benton leaving the band following the album's release, Dance Gavin Dance released their sixth studio album, Instant Gratification, on April 14, 2015, charting at No. 32 on the Billboard 200, becoming their best-selling album to date.
 In celebration of the band's 10-year anniversary, they embarked on their 10 Year Anniversary North American Tour with supporting acts Slaves, A Lot Like Birds, Strawberry Girls, and Dayshell.
 The tour took place from November 13 to December 19, 2015.

-In 2016, the band released a live album, Tree City Sessions, and their seventh studio album full-length studio album, Mothership.
-The band released a stand-alone single, entitled "Summertime Gladness", in June 2017, and toured on the 2017 Vans Warped Tour.

-The band released their eighth studio album, Artificial Selection, on June 8, 2018, on Rise Records.
-A stand-alone single, "Head Hunter", was released on March 22, 2019.
-They kicked off their The Artificial Selection Tour at the first annual SwanFest, on March 30, 2019, in Anaheim, California.

 On February 21, 2020, the group announced their ninth studio album, Afterburner, with a scheduled released date of April 24, 2020.
 On the same day, they released its lead single "Prisoner", accompanied with its music video.
 In December 2020, the group announced Tree City Sessions 2, which was released to digital download and streaming platforms on December 25.
 The live album was accompanied with a concert streaming event where the group performed a fan voted setlist on the Tower Bridge in Sacramento, California, which was broadcast on December 19.

 On March 24, 2022, the band released the single "Synergy".
-Their tenth full-length studio album, Jackpot Juicer, was released on July 29, 2022 and was supported by a spring tour in April and May, a summer tour with Coheed & Cambria in July and August, and a run of UK and European concerts in September 2022 and March 2023.